-Tables are important tools that allow users to scan, analyze and compare information.
+Tables are important tools that allow users to scan, analyze, and compare information.
 However, on narrow screens like mobile, they can become a real maelstrom for users.
-It's true, responsive tables aren't easy to create and they compromise the users' experience.
-But don’t worry, this blog post will help you understand how to represent data in a better and more cohesive way on mobile devices.
+It's true that responsive tables aren't easy to create, and they compromise the users' experience.
+But don’t worry; this blog post will help you understand how to represent data in a better and more cohesive way on mobile devices.

 If you want to go this way, there are a few features you can add to improve the overall experience:

-• Maintain the primary column fixed as not to lose context.
+- Maintain the primary column fixed so as not to lose context.

-• Clearly indicate if horizontal scroll is needed
+- Clearly indicate if a horizontal scroll is needed

 Another common pattern is shortening tables, it involves hiding the unnecessary columns and leaving on display only the crucial data.
 It can be applied to any data and various types of content.
 You should consider you'll have limited space and that you’ll have to resign to part of the data, which can be a bummer.
 Adding a 'view more' button can be a good practice in this case.